 | Grok 4.20 Expert | $1,910 |

 My quiz was too hard!
 All four major AI models failed to give the correct answer.
 The $1,500 cash donation threw them off.
 It falls squarely in the “latest development” category.
 The charity donation deduction for non-itemizers is new.
 The AI models all have “donations are deductible only when you itemize” imprinted in their training.
-Gemini, Claude, and Grok all would have given the correct answer if I hadn’t included the cash donation.
+Claude, Gemini, and Grok all would have given the correct answer if I hadn’t included the cash donation.
 ChatGPT was off on how much of Social Security is taxable.

 I heard that cash donations are deductible for people using the standard deduction, starting in 2026, up to a limit.